 What the future has in store on that issue is a big mystery to me.

-Also, concerning South East Asia, French people don’t really have any opinion about it, except maybe a few clichés about Thailand (which is a quote popular tourist destination).
+Also, concerning South-East Asia, French people don’t really have any opinion about it, except maybe a few clichés about Thailand (which is a quite popular tourist destination).

 (note: this text was written almost three years ago.
 While most of it is still valid, things may have evolved a little with Korea and China)

 Maybe you want to thank me too.
 If this is the case, the best way to do so is to share this post on your social media of choice or to link to it from your own website.